PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

 ## Option 1.
 Rapid deployment

-In this deployment option, a script (`rapid/setup.sh`) prepares the necessary environment variables and applies the Terraform plan for you.
+The script, `rapid/setup.sh`, prepares the environment variables and applies the Terraform plan for you.

 > [!IMPORTANT]
-> This option only supports VM-Series PAYGO Bundle2 (PAN-OS 10.2.2-h2) and does not support Panorama bootstrapping.
+> This option only supports VM-Series PAYGO Bundle2 (PAN-OS 10.2.2-h2) and does not support bootstrapping to Panorama.

 1. Open [Google Cloud Shell](shell.cloud.google.com) <img src="https://storage.googleapis.com/cloud-training/images/devshell.png" alt="cloudshell.png" />.